-"It's no surprise that older vehicles are more likely to encounter a serious breakdown, but it is surprising just how many people are at risk," John Nielsen, AAA's managing director of Automotive Engineering and Repair, said in the April press release.
+"It's no surprise that older vehicles are more likely to encounter a serious breakdown, but it is surprising just how many people are at risk," John Nielsen, AAA's managing director of Automotive Engineering and Repair, said in a press statement.

 But aside from helping stranded motorists, AAA also gathers and reports data — it received 32 million calls for roadside assistance in 2017 alone, and about 35 percent of those calls resulted in a tow, for instance.
 The most common issues?
 Battery problems, engine failure and tire damage.

-The most common problem AAA dealt with in all of 2017 was the car battery.
+The most common problem AAA deals with is the car battery.
 That includes issues related to electrical systems, such as starters and alternators.
 They represented 23 percent of scenarios requiring a tow, according to AAA.
 And the chances your car will run into these problems only goes up as your car gets older.